 Pausing, even for a few moments, can be the difference between approaching saying something in a manner that reflects who you are or where you want to grow or responding purely from an emotional place and feeling foolish or humiliated.

-The emotional part of your brain is critical and useful but it gets things wrong.
+The emotional part of your brain is critical and useful, but it gets things wrong.
 This is especially in situations that trigger you due to them reminding you of the past.
 Yes, you experience anger due to perceiving an injustice, but the feeling might not reflect the actual situation.
 Sometimes people are doing you wrong.
-And sometimes your anger alerts you to where you’re doing you wrong.
+And sometimes, your anger alerts you to where you’re doing yourself wrong.

 Your idea of being “calm” and “professional” may well be the source of your pain and frustrating patterns.

 If you experience recurrent feelings of resentment, anxiety, guilt, overwhelm and shame, to be “calm” and “professional”, halt.
 Your feelings are telling you that you need to check in with yourself.
 You’re breaching your boundaries.

 And can you see where misunderstandings compromise your well-being?

 For instance, let’s say you tend not to say anything because you’re afraid of not expressing yourself “perfectly”.
 Can you see how your perfectionism blocks your ability to communicate your boundaries?

 While we don’t need to engage in hostile and inappropriate behaviour, being “calm” and “professional” isn’t always the solution.

 Your communication can be calm despite how you upset you might feel about the events that prompted your need to speak up.